Manslaughter case in Park Police killing of Bijan Ghaisar moves to federal court

+“I hope that would be an example of how these cases should be handled,” Ghaisar’s mother, Kelly Ghaisar, said Friday.

-Kelly Ghaisar spoke outside federal court in Alexandria, where a judge had just ordered the manslaughter case against the officers accused of killing her son be heard, rather than in Fairfax County where the officers were indicted last year.
+Kelly Ghaisar spoke outside federal court in Alexandria, where a judge had just ordered the manslaughter case against the officers accused of killing her son be heard, rather than in Fairfax County, where the officers were indicted last year.
 No date was set for a trial or pretrial motions, in which the officers’ lawyers said they will invoke the immunity of federal officers from state prosecution and move to dismiss the case.

-“Here we are, three and a half years later,” Kelly Ghaisar said, “and all we have is a hearing to see if they have immunity.
-The judicial system, everything has failed Bijan.”
+“Here we are, 3 ½ years later,” Kelly Ghaisar said, “and all we have is a hearing to see if they have immunity.
+The judicial system, everything, has failed Bijan.”

-The hearing Friday in front of Senior U.S. District Judge Claude M. Hilton was the first time the Ghaisars had come face-to-face with Park Police Officers Lucas Vinyard, 39, and Alejandro Amaya, 41, who were indicted by a Fairfax grand jury last October.
+The hearing Friday in front of Senior U.S. District Judge Claude M. Hilton was the first time the Ghaisars had come face-to-face with Park Police officers Lucas Vinyard, 39, and Alejandro Amaya, 41, who were indicted by a Fairfax grand jury last October.
 The officers sat quietly with their lawyers and declined to comment after the hearing.
 Both are on paid leave from the Park Police, whose commanders have never publicly discussed the case.

 The Ghaisars sat directly behind the officers.
 “My chest was so heavy, it was about to burst,” Kelly Ghaisar said.
 James Ghaisar, Bijan Ghaisar’s father, said, “I believe if the officers were local, with all the support we’ve received from Congress and local officials, we would have had much, much faster results.
 But because they’re federal officers, it’s been 1,253 days since they killed my son.
 This is so sad, how unbelievable this bureaucracy is.”